-The principal objectives and activities of the Trust are to advance the public benefit from education in the United Kingdom.
-In particular by establishing, maintaining, carrying on, managing and developing a school, offering a broad range of curriculum for pupils of different abilities, with a strong emphasis on nurture and relationships.
+The principal object and activity of the Trust is to advance for the public benefit education in the United Kingdom, in particular by establishing, maintaining, carrying on, managing and developing a school, offering a broad range of curriculum for pupils of different abilities, with a strong emphasis on nurture and relationships.

-The principal object and activity of the Beckmead Trust is to provide free education and care for pupils of different abilities.
+The principal object and activity of the Charitable Company is the operation of The Beckmead Trust to provide free education and care for pupils of different abilities.
 The Trust's specialisms are SEMH and Autism.

-The aims of the Trust during the year ended 31 August 2021 are summarised below:
+The aims of the Trust during the year ended 31 August 2022 are summarised below:

-- to continue to raise the standard of educational attainment and achievement of all pupils. - to provide a broad and balanced curriculum, including extracurricular activities. - to develop students as more effective learners. - to enhance the tertiary provision and outcomes. - to develop the Trust offer so that it enables students to achieve their full potential. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - to maximise the number of students who achieve 5 A C GCSE grades including English and Maths. - to provide value for money for the funds expended. - to develop greater coherence, clarity and effectiveness in school systems. - to comply with all appropriate statutory and curriculum requirements. - to maintain close links with industry and commerce. - to develop the Trust 's capacity to manage change, and - to conduct the Trust's business in accordance with the highest standards of integrity, probity and openness.
+- to continue to raise the standard of educational attainment and achievement of all pupils. - to provide a broad and balanced curriculum, including extra-curricular activities. - to develop students as more effective learners. - to enhance the tertiary provision and outcomes. - to develop the Trust offer so that it enables students to achieve their full potential. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review.

+- to maximise the number of students who achieve 5 A C GCSE grades including English and Maths. - to provide value for money for the funds expended. - to develop greater coherence, clarity and effectiveness in school systems. - to comply with all appropriate statutory and curriculum requirements. - to maintain close links with industry and commerce. - to develop the Trust 's capacity to manage change, and - to conduct the Trust's business in accordance with the highest standards of integrity, probity and openness.